martylamb/tictac/README.md

 ```

 ####Java Blocks
 Java blocks begin and (optionally) end with **%%**.
 They are inserted directly in the template method wherever they are defined.
 No effort is made to validate them; that's your Java compiler's job.
-Java blocks that begin with "package" and "import" are treated specially and not considered as part of your template methods.
+Java blocks that begin with "package" and "import" are treated specially applied to the generated class rather than any template methods.
 Java blocks that begin with "template" are simplistically transformed into static methods that return a String and have the signature that follows the "template" in the block.

 ####Escaped Values
 Escaped values begin with **<%** and (optionally) end with **%>**.
 These are treated as Java code that returns an Object, which is passed into an auto-generated method to escape the contents for safe inclusion in html.